 Here’s what 8% free memory looks like on New Relic:

 …disk IO utilization is beautiful.

 Lastly, let’s look at Munin’s open source monitoring tool.
 In the graph below, cached memory is actually labeled as “cache” by Munin.
-In this example – click the image to enlarge – the server is healthy and swapping has no effect on performance because it’s opportunistic swapping.
+In this example – click the image to enlarge – the server is healthy and swapping has no effect on performance because the size of cache and buffers is fairly large enough for the kernel to selectively swap out to disk.
 The ratio of used memory to cached/buffered memory shows that this server is caching more than 3 times the memory “used”.
-On web servers there’s no hard rule as it varies case by case, but 50% or more of your RAM being used by cache is great for performance.
+On web servers there’s no hard rule for recommended size of cache.
+This will vary case by case.
+That said, 50% or more of your RAM being used by cache is great for performance!

-Remember unlike Linux desktop installs, with web servers, a much higher percentage of previously accessed files are repeatedly requested.
+Remember unlike Linux desktop, with web servers, a much higher percentage of previously accessed files are repeatedly requested.
 So while considering cached memory as “free” on a desktop install is ok, that’s not the case with web servers.
 Lets keep em’ cached!

 Another example of counting cached/buffered memory as free vs used

 Last month a server suffered MySQL failure due to memory being exhausted which included all of the limited swap that was available.
 Here’s the Munin report of memory usage (and also commit):

 Here’s New Relic’s report on memory usage for the same period.
 Shows swapping but also what would seem like a healthy amount of white space and only about 50% “used”:

 The server owner was thus unaware of the extent of the problem.
 If Linux only used swap when out of memory this New Relic graph might not have been be as misleading to some, but as we previously discussed above that is not the case thus making it difficult for non-admins relying tools which constantly shows 50% free space.
 So, Are You Measuring Linux Web Server Memory Usage “Correctly”?